Tape repair and recovery

 Cassette cases

-We carry stock of most cassette casings, so if you have a damaged case, we can relocate your take up and supply spools into the new case and get the tape working.
+We carry stock of most cassette casings, if you have a damaged case, we can relocate your take up and supply spools into the new case and get the tape working.

 Contact us for pricing on this service.
 This service is not offered as a standalone service – we only clean and treat tapes if we are doing the transfer to digital files – the reason – we run our machines with covers off so in the event of an issue we can react and prevent damage.
 It’s near impossible to get the tapes 100% clean and there will always be residual dust so we cannot offer any guarantees of any kind.